Sorting in Memristive Memory: Comparison and Application

 \subsection{Comparison of In- and Off-Memory}

-We compare the latency and energy consumption of the proposed in-memory binary and unary sorting designs with the conventional off-memory CMOS-based designs for the case of implementing bitonic networks with data-width of eight.
-For the case of off-memory binary designs, we assume 8-bit precision data is read/written from/to a memristive memory.
-For the case of off-memory unary design we evaluate two approaches: 1)~unary data (i.e., 256-bit bit-streams) is read/written from/to memory, and 2) 8-bit binary data is read read/written from/to memory.
-For the second approach, the overhead of conversion (i.e., binary to/from unary bit-stream) is also considered.
+We compare the latency and energy consumption of the proposed in-memory binary and unary sorting designs with the conventional off-memory CMOS-based designs for the case of implementing bitonic networks with a data-width of eight.
+For a fair comparison, we assume that the to-be-sorted data are already stored in memristive memory when the sorting process begins and hence do not consider the delay for initial storage.
+We do not consider this latency because it is the same for both cases of the proposed in-memory and the off-memory counterparts.
+For the case of off-memory binary designs, we assume 8-bit precision data are read from and written to a memristive memory.
+For the case of off-memory unary design, we evaluate two approaches: 1)~unary data (i.e., 256-bit bit-streams) are read from and written to memory, and 2) 8-bit binary data are read from and written to memory.
+For the second approach, the conversion overhead (i.e., binary to/from unary bit-stream) is also considered.
 This conversion is performed off-memory using combinational CMOS logic~\cite{Sorting-TVLSI-2018}.
-We use the per-bit read and write latency and per-bit energy consumption reported in~\cite{DATE_2011_CongXu} to calculate the total latency and energy of the read/write from/to memory.
-For the off-memory cases we do not incorporate the transferring overhead between the memory and the processing circuit as it depends on the media and distance.
-We implemented the off-memory designs using Verilog HDL and synthesized using the Synopsys Design Compiler v2018.06-SP2 with the 45nm NCSU-FreePDK gate library.
+The conventional CMOS-based off-memory sorting systems read the raw data from memory, sort the data with CMOS logic, and write the sorted data into memory.
+These read and write operations take the largest portion of the latency and energy consumption.
+We use the per-bit read and write latency and per-bit energy consumption reported in~\cite{DATE_2011_CongXu} to calculate the total latency and energy of reading from and writing into the memristive memory.
+For the proposed in-memory designs, the entire processing step is performed in memory, and so there is no read and write operations from and to the memory.
+For the off-memory cases, we do not incorporate the transferring overhead between the memory and the processing unit as it depends on the interconnects used.
+We implemented the off-memory processing units using Verilog HDL and synthesized them using the Synopsys Design Compiler v2018.06-SP2 with the 45nm NCSU-FreePDK gate library.